charleschen01/VarsityWeatherApplication/README.md

 ## Used libraries:
 - The project uses the JavaFX library to implement the GUI
+- It also uses the [JSON-java](https://github.com/stleary/JSON-java) (also known as org.json) library for parsing JSON response strings from the API.
 - Otherwise, only the standard Java libraries were used

 ## Resources: